skyFzz/os-workbench/README.md

-# nju-os
-This repo has all the implementions of the lab assignments from Nanjing University's "OS: Design and Implementation" course taught by Jiang Yan Yan.
-The author self-studied this course in Spring 2025.
+A repo for all the labs assigned by Yanyan Jiang's 2024 OS course from Nanjing University.